 Compared to a standard internal combustion engine, an electric motor delivers maximum torque instantly.
 This is one of the first things you will notice whilst driving an electric car for the first time.
 There also isn’t a power band or gears, which makes the whole acceleration process instant from as soon as you hit the accelerator pedal.

 Although there is an initial upfront cost of the electric car conversion, slowly but surely you will begin to reap the cost savings.
 Rather than visiting a petrol station, you can hook your converted electric car straight into a home EV charger.
-Compared to the fuel economy of the majority of classic cars, your new fuel costs will be a fraction of they once were.
+Compared to the fuel economy of the most classic cars, your new fuel costs will be a fraction of what they once were.

 Unless you own an ultra rare vintage car, there is a high chance that someone else will have a similar car.
 However, if you were to perform an electric car conversion upon your already classic car, it’s going to be far more unique and certainly turn more heads.